By Diana Zuckerman, PhD

 Serious swallowing problems can also occur with Parkinson’s disease and other neurological conditions, reflux disease, stroke, head or spinal cord injury, or cancer of the head, neck or esophagus.

-Regardless of the cause, the NIH states that “changing a person’s diet by adding thickeners helps many people.”
+Regardless of the cause of swallowing problems, some experts believe that changing a person’s diet by adding thickeners can be helpful to some people.
+Other experts question that.
 This article will answer 3 key questions:

 - Is there anything you can do to prevent swallowing difficulties before they develop in older adults?